pgeu/pgeu-system/docs/elections/elections.md

 Slots
 : Number of people who can be voted in in the election

+Introduction text
+: An introduction text to show under the headline *Information* on the election form page.
+Markdown can be used in this field.

 Election active
 : If this election is active.
 If this is not enabled, there will be no voting (regardless of dates), the results will never be published,